 Pain relief without uric acid control means more and more uric acid crystals that will eventually show themselves as gouty tophi.

 If treatment for gout in toe requires surgical removal of tophi, something has gone seriously wrong.

 Unfortunately, grotesque photographs and videos of tophi being removed from the big toe are far too common.
 I will subject you to more gruesome pictures soon, just to emphasize the point.
 You should prevent gout getting to this stage, and avoid treatment for gout that involves surgery.

 Do not assume you automatically get the treatment you need to avoid surgery.
-In the gout case report where I found the photographs there is an indication that uric acid levels were not being managed properly.
+In the gout case report where I found the photographs, there is an indication that uric acid levels were not being managed properly.
 The patient had a history of gout, was being prescribed allopurinol, yet uric acid was 6.4mg/dL.
 The advice from rheumatologists for safe uric acid levels is 5mg/dL or lower.
 6.4 is not outrageously high, but in the colder regions of the big toe, it is far from safe.

 There is a further complication in this gout case study, as it features Viagra (sildenafil).
-The link between gout and Viagra is discussed occasionally, and mentioned on pack inserts, yet the evidence for a link is very unreliable.
+The link between gout and Viagra is discussed occasionally and mentioned on pack inserts, yet the evidence for a link is very unreliable.
 People often try to link unrelated health issues, and when that is reported in clinical trials, it has to be included in product information.
-However, there is nothing to suggest in any reports that this is anything other than coincidence, coupled with very poor understanding of gout.
+However, there is nothing to suggest in any reports that this is anything other than coincidence, coupled with a very poor understanding of gout.